devjhex/code-verification/README.md

 # Code-Verification
 ## Project Overview
-The project is built with HTML and Tailwind CSS.
+The project is built with HTML for the markup and Tailwind CSS.
 ## Screenshots